 Fred West's wife Rose was jailed for life in 1995 for 10 killings

 A few of the game's pieces were found on the snow-covered ground near the bus stop.
 Although there has never been any hard evidence, police believe she was likely to have been a victim of Fred West.
+West denied involvement publicly, although he admitted at least 10 other murders in police interviews.
+West was a known braggart and an accomplished liar.

 He was later to claim another 20 victims in private conversations with volunteer worker Janet Leach while awaiting trial.